ALPHAINVESTO

 Kelly Criterion

-A mathematical formula for determining optimal position size based on win rate and average reward-to-risk.
+A mathematical formula for determining optimal position size based on hit rate and average reward-to-risk.
 Alpha Investo uses a modified version for capital allocation.

 Drawdown